Dr Freyja Cox Jensen

 - The relationship between performance and print in the early modern world

-I am happy to discuss research proposals from students interested in studying aspects of classical reception in the early modern period, or from those who are interested in the business of publishing books in early modern England.
-Further information about postgraduate study at Exeter is available here: http://www.exeter.ac.uk/postgraduate/ and if you are considering a PhD at Exeter and are thinking about applying for AHRC funding, there is useful information here: http://www.sww-ahdtp.ac.uk/
+I am happy to discuss research proposals from students interested in studying aspects of classical reception in the early modern period, from those who are interested in the business of publishing books in early modern England, and those working on interdisciplinary, creative projects.
+Further information about postgraduate study at Exeter is available here: http://www.exeter.ac.uk/postgraduate/ and if you are considering a PhD at Exeter and are thinking about applying for AHRC funding, there is useful information here: http://www.sww-ahdtp.ac.uk/ Details about our Centre for Early Modern Studies may be found here: http://humanities.exeter.ac.uk/history/research/centres/earlymodern/

 External impact and engagement

-The biggest 'Merry' event so far is a public performance of the play in London, in March 2014, staged in collaboration with a group of professional actors.
-Other events include a TedX talk at Goodenough College, London, and a series of public workshops.
+Our Public Engagement events have included public performances of plays in London, Cullompton, and Newcastle, a TedX talk at Goodenough College, London, and a series of public workshops.
 These range from creative response workshops with practitioners in the performing and visual arts, to weekend and evening workshops for anybody interested, and a Year 10 Focus Day, involving 200 students from Highworth Grammar School in Kent.

-The popular song project has used the 200th anniversary of the Battle of Waterloo in 2015 to engage members of the public through music, and we are working with partners including the British Museum, English Heritage, The National Portrait Gallery, Dove Cottage Wordsworth Museum, The Royal Logistics Corp, The Army & Navy Club, and several schools and community groups in Devon.
+The Popular Song project used the 200th anniversary of the Battle of Waterloo in 2015 to engage members of the public through music, and we are working with partners including the British Museum, English Heritage, The National Portrait Gallery, Dove Cottage Wordsworth Museum, The Royal Logistics Corp, The Army & Navy Club, and several schools and community groups in Devon.
+A wider variety of early modern popular songs has also been shared with various publics at the Aaland Island Shanty Festival, the English Folk Dance and Song Society, and the Clifford Association at Ugbrooke House in Devon.

 - HIH1604 - Understanding Elizabethan Society